SystemsApproach/sdn/access.rst

 Chapter 9:  Access Networks
 ===========================

-If Network Virtualization was the first successful use case of SDN, then bringing SDN principles to the Access Network—both Fiber-to-the-Home and the Mobile Cellular Network—is the latest, and potentially just as impactful.
-It is still early (production deployments are just now being rolled out), but the general approach is clear.
-This chapter describes the approach by looking at two example access networks: *Passive Optical Networks (PON)* and *Radio Access Networks (RAN)*, the technologies at the core of Fiber-to-the-Home and the Mobile Cellular Network, respectively.
+Having just looked at the first widespread use case of SDN, Network Virtualization, we now turn our attention to the latest emerging use
+case: Access Network, which includes both Fiber-to-the-Home and the Mobile Cellular Network.
+It is still early (production deployments are just now being rolled out), but the opportunity is substantial.
+This chapter describes two examples of how SDN is being applied to access networks—*Passive Optical Networks (PON)* and *Radio Access Networks (RAN)*—the technologies at the core of Fiber-to-the-Home and the Mobile Cellular Network, respectively.

 9.1 Background